1. We would like to participate. What do we need to do?

 3. Can we access the previous version of the ReID dataset (CityFlow-ReID instead of CityFlowV2-ReID)?

 Yes.
 Please submit the AI City Challenge 2020 Datasets Request Form and indicate you need access to the Track 2 data.
-In the body of the email to firstname.lastname@example.org, please specifically mention that you request for the CityFlow-ReID version instead of CityFlowV2-ReID.
-For the evaluation on CityFlow-ReID, please send the results according to the previous format (100 matched IDs per line instead of 300) also to email@example.com.
+In the body of the email to email@example.com, please specifically mention that you request for the CityFlow-ReID version instead of CityFlowV2-ReID.
+For the evaluation on CityFlow-ReID, please send the results also to firstname.lastname@example.org.
 Each team will only have three opportunities to evaluate on the old test set.

 1. In some scenarios, some misalignment of synchronization is observed even after adding the time offset.
 Why does it happen?